Amazon, Google and Samsung are consolidating the smart home market: But is that what we want?

 A thermostat that alerts you if the temperature is getting cold enough to be dangerous?
 Meet Nest.Google has taken Nest back in-house, raising privacy concernsNest

-Alphabet says its will create a "more thoughtful home," by merging Nest and Google.
-This allows the two company's hardware teams to work side-by side which, given the success of the Google Home smart speaker, should come as no surprise.
-Nest, still relatively unknown compared to other Google brands like Android, Home and Pixel, will now be thrust into the mainstream by riding the coat tails of Google Home plus consumers eager to give their home a smart makeover.
+Alphabet says it will create a "more thoughtful home" by merging Nest and Google.
+This allows the two company's hardware teams to work side-by-side, which, given the success of the Google Home smart speaker, should come as no surprise.
+Nest, still relatively unknown compared to other Google brands like Android, Home, and Pixel, will now be thrust into the mainstream by riding the coattails of Google Home plus consumers eager to give their home a smart makeover.

-But some say that while Alphabet may be saying they're making the space simpler for consumers, they may also be consolidating the data these devices collect.
+But some say that while Alphabet may be saying it's simplifying the space for consumers, it may also be consolidating the data these devices collect.

 "Adding data from Nest's home sensors and security cameras will significantly expand Google's monopoly on personal data," says Silkie Carlo, director of campaign group Big Brother Watch.
 "Many customers will be justifiably anxious about Google's growing, centralized trove, especially given that its business model relies on data exploitation."

-Samsung is also looking to streamline the way its smart home systems work as well.
-The company is launching an all-new SmartThings app through its Galaxy S9 smartphones, when they go on sale March 16.
-Founded in 2012, Samsung acquired SmartThings in the summer of 2014, a brand used across a number of the Korean company's household products.
+Samsung is also looking to streamline the way its smart home systems work.
+When its Galaxy S9 smartphones go on sale March 16, the company will launch an all-new SmartThings app.
+Founded in 2012, Samsung acquired SmartThings in the summer of 2014, a brand used across several of the Korean company's household products.

 All connected to a wireless hub — and controlled either by Samsung's app or a smart speaker like the Amazon Echo or Google Home — SmartThings products include plugs, light bulbs, motion sensors, cameras, locks, doorbells, robotic vacuum cleaners and washing machines.
-Some are made by Samsung itself, but many are from third-party manufacturers.
+Samsung itself makes some, but many are from third-party manufacturers.

 The new SmartThings app will make running a smart home simplerSamsung

-Recognizing the inherent complexity such a system has — especially when it can be controlled by various assistants on different screens and on multiple displays from smartphones to TVs and fridges — Samsung said the new SmartThings app will "remove the complicated steps that are often required to complete everyday tasks and chores."
+Recognizing the inherent complexity of such a system—especially when it can be controlled by various assistants on different screens and on multiple displays, from smartphones to TVs and fridges—Samsung said the new SmartThings app will "remove the complicated steps that are often required to complete everyday tasks and chores."

 Samsung will do this, it says, by "fostering seamless interactions between a household's IoT [internet of things] technologies."

 What this means at first is a SmartThings app, the same wherever you access it (whether that be your phone, television or, yes, even your fridge), and with the same ability to control every compatible device in your home.
-Samsung also hopes the app will make adding new devices to your smart home system simpler.
-(Don't for get to check out The GearBrain to see which connected devices work with or are compatible with Samsung SmartThings platform.)
+Samsung also hopes the app will simplify adding new devices to your smart home system.
+(Don't forget to check out The GearBrain to see which connected devices work with or are compatible with the Samsung SmartThings platform.)

 Given Amazon's new in-home delivery service, where delivery people have brief access to your home via an app, a camera and a smart door lock, it doesn't take much imagination to see the motive behind Amazon's two most recent acquisitions.
 As for an indication of Amazon's commitment to this space, its purchase of Ring (a company rejected by Shark Tank in 2013), is its second-largest ever, behind the $14B it paid for Whole Foods in 2017.